Wamuza1/kickstarter-Excel/README.md

 ### Analysis of Outcomes Based on Launch Date
-Theater Outcomes vs Launch Date
+Theater Outcomes vs Launch Date we have to be more specific with our searches to help Louise plan her campaign.
+We used pivot chart and filtered the chart by “Theater” we can see that May is the best month to start a successful Kickstarter campaigns compared to the other months.
  <img width="1157" alt="Theater_Outcomes_v_LaunchDate" src="https://user-images.githubusercontent.com/92646311/163236604-24aaee1c-9e2d-401a-9d81-bb3dc1c824e3.png">

 ### Analysis of Outcomes Based on Goals
+Three different columns were created Successful, canceled and failed and their coutcomes were calcluted and then converted them into percentages.
+The line graph represents that the less than $1,000 has 76% successfull rate and 24% least failure rate.
 <img width="903" alt="Outcomes_V_Goals" src="https://user-images.githubusercontent.com/92646311/163267921-761d5e4e-7864-441d-a852-9f71926ab3a7.png">

 ### Challenges and Difficulties Encountered
+To analyze the Kickstarter campaign with various graphs and filters was hard.

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+-#What are two conclusions you can draw about the Outcomes based on Launch Date?
+1. May looks best month to start a Kickstarter campaing.
+2. In October, nothing is canceld, outcomes are either failed or successful.

-- What can you conclude about the Outcomes based on Goals?
+#- What can you conclude about the Outcomes based on Goals?

-- What are some limitations of this dataset?
+-# What are some limitations of this dataset?

-- What are some other possible tables and/or graphs that we could create?
+-# What are some other possible tables and/or graphs that we could create?